rickets100/react-pagination/readme.md

 https://stackoverflow.com/questions/30782605/customize-a-select-with-font-awesome

 #NOTES ABOUT THE INCOMING DATA:
 A real-world dataset would have unique a unique id for each entry.
-Since the challenge did not specify one, I had to create unique keys within the jsx (for example: key={'sortOption'+i}).
+Since the challenge did not specify one, I had to generate unique keys using the row indices (for example: key={'sortOption'+i}).
 One ramification is that a given entry will not have the same unique identifier from sort to sort.

 The dummy data has all but the zip code stored as strings.

 #NOTES ABOUT IMPLEMENTATION:
 Overarching structure was not specified.
-I chose to implement a separate, dummy navbar component (since that would typically be a completely separate component in a real-world scenario), and then all of the other functionality within the page-table component.
+I chose to create a separate, dummy navbar component (since that would typically be a completely separate component in a real-world scenario), and then all of the other functionality within the page-table component.

 Behavior when choosing a listbox option was also not given in detail.
 I choose to implement them as follows: if the user changes the number of items per page, the results will still contain the item that was previously at the top of the page.
 If the user changes the sort criterion, it starts a fresh search.